 Agency worker accident at work claims – Can I Claim Compensation?

+By Fern Mitchell.
+Last Updated 15th February 2021.
+Welcome to our guide on agency worker accident at work claims.
 When you go to work, whether as a cleaner, an office worker or someone who works on a construction site, you expect to return home after your working day without incident.
 You would also expect your employer to provide you with the tools necessary to do your job and a safe place in which to perform the tasks you need to.
 However, whether down to dangerous practices or negligence, this is not always the case.
 It is an often misunderstood fact that agency workers are denied the right to seek agency worker compensation for accidents that happen while they are at work, but this is not the case.
-Whether the agency has failed to train you properly for your role or the place of work is not risk assessed or made safe for you to work in, if you suffer injury at work due to the fault of another, you should be able to make a claim for agency worker personal injury compensation.
+Whether the agency has failed to train you properly for your role or the place of work is not risk assessed or made safe for you to work in, if you suffer an injury at work due to the fault of another, you should be able to make a claim for agency worker personal injury compensation.

 Select a Section